Pampyz/TRADING-GAME/README.md

 <br>

 <h2>DPOMPD</h2>
 In a decentralized POMDP the POMDP is generalized in that there is a multitude of agents, each taking a separate decision based on their own observations.
-In an analogous way there is a DMDP (where all agents have full observation of the state).
+In an analogous way there is a decentralized MDP (where all agents have full observation of the state).
 The state is updated on the joint decisions made by all actors, and the reward is also joint.
-This means that all actors will be attempting to cooperate, meaning that this is a model suitable for swarm behaviour & distributed computation.
-The corresponding definitions follow (with n actors):
+This means that this is a cooperative model, suitable for swarm behaviour & distributed computation.
+With n actors, the corresponding definitions follow:
 <br>

 <h5>State transition function:</h5>